top of page

 Current positions available

-Based at Lakehead University, the Administrative and Research Coordinator will be involved in an exciting research program funded by the Canadian Institutes of Health Research (CIHR) aimed at enhancing mental health and wellness among Indigenous young people, that builds on the work of the ACCESS Open Minds Indigenous Council.
-The research program has various objectives and aligned activities such as identifying and sharing wise practices; identifying, developing and testing culturally and contextually relevant interventions, and measures; understanding views of Indigenous youths, service providers, and decision-makers on topics related to youth mental health and mental health services and developing culturally and contextually relevant outcomes.
+This exciting research program builds on the work of the ACCESS Open Minds Indigenous Council.
+It aims to identify and share wise practices; identify, develop, and evaluate culturally appropriate and contextually relevant interventions, and measures; understand views of Indigenous youths, service providers, and decision-makers on topics related to youth mental health and mental health services and developing culturally and contextually relevant outcomes, among others.

 Volunteer or Visiting Scholars